 The Horner Health and Recreation Center was opened in 1995.
 The facility features an arena, a multi-sports forum with three full-sized courts, a 6,000-square-foot weight room, running track, racquetball courts, training room and classrooms.

 Collier Arena is the home of Hanover's basketball and volleyball programs.
 The arena seats 2,000 spectators for athletic events, but also can be configured for everything from concerts and speeches to dinners, meetings and graduation.

 The Horner Center's multi-sports forum provides indoor practice space for all of Hanover's athletic teams.
 In addition to basketball and volleyball, the building also features capabilities for indoor tennis courts, as well as hitting areas/cages for baseball and softball and even golf.

-The Ayres Athletic Complex accommodates facilities for 13 of Hanover's outdoor sports.
+The Panther Athletic Complex accommodates facilities for 13 of Hanover's outdoor sports.

-The 4,000-seat L.S.
-Ayres Field, with its all-weather artifical surface, is home to Hanover's football, men's lacrosse and men's and women's track & field teams.
+The 4,000-seat Alumni Stadium, with its all-weather artifical surface, is home to Hanover's football, men's lacrosse and men's and women's track & field teams.

-Hanover's softball and baseball teams play on two of the Midwest's finest fields.
+Hanover's softball and baseball teams have new stadiums and continue to play on two of the Midwest's finest fields.

-The softball field features a crushed red-brick infield and an agrilime warning track in the outfield.
-The scenic baseball field has a crushed red brick and natural turf infield and an outfield fence lined with more than 100 trees.
+Brouillette Field, the Panthers' softball home, features a crushed red-brick infield and an agrilime warning track in the outfield.
+The K.T.
+Young Ballpark, home for the baseball program, has a crushed red brick and natural turf infield and an outfield fence lined with more than 100 trees.

 Zeddies Tennis Center, the newly built home of Hanover's men's and women's tennis squads, features eight courts with an adjacent lighted pavilion for gatherings and events.